Skip to content

 HeaderFormatDescription

 Content-Digestsha-256=:BASE64:Base64-encoded SHA-256 hash of the canonicalized request body.
+Omit it on a request that sends no body.

 Signature-Inputsig1=(...);created=...;keyid=...;alg=...Metadata describing the signature components.